-In fact, I almost always have shelled pecans in my freezer and for good reason.
+In fact, I almost always have shelled pecans in my freezer, and for good reason.

 I recently decided to use pecans as a breading for some shrimp, adding coconut flakes as well for tons of flavor.
 I find it easier to coat -- and have the coating stick -- if the coating is finer, so I like to process some of the coconut flakes with the pecans.
-Just make sure that you don't process the pecans into a nut butter.
+Just make sure that you don't process the pecans into nut butter.

 While these are super flavorful and delicious on their own, I made an easy Chipotle Ketchup for good measure.
 Just stir together ketchup, one minced chipotle pepper, and a little bit of honey.
 Do this before you start the shrimp so it has time to develop good flavor.
 The spicy and slightly sweet kick of the ketchup adds just the right amount of contrast to the irresistible shrimp.